 I guess this begs the question – how did we get to spending $268 USD on transport in Merida?

 You live and you learn!
-Don’t make the same mistake as us if you don’t want to pay $268 USD per month in transport.
+Don’t make the same mistake as us if you don’t want to pay $268 USD per month for transport.
 Get a place closer to the city center and your cost of living in Merida Mexico could become less than what we spent.

 Gym Membership Cost – $0